 Newcomers in the field are typically employed as reporters, news writers, market research analysts or production assistants.
 When individuals prove their competence in broadcasting, they may start working as TV announcers.
 After a few years of employment, announcers may qualify to work in major cities and prestigious television stations.

-- Join professional associations.
-Aspiring television announcers may want to consider joining the National Association of Broadcasters (NAB) and the Radio Television Digital News Association (RTDNA).
-These organizations offer various membership benefits including access to industry resources, tools, trends, conventions and other avenues for professional training.
+Aspiring television announcers who desire to advance their careers should consider joining the National Association of Broadcasters (NAB) and the Radio Television Digital News Association (RTNDA).
+These organizations offer various membership benefits including access to industry resources, tools, trends, conventions, job banks, networking opportunities and other avenues for professional training and advancement.